1)

 Google

 Students could use Google in many ways.
-It is currently the most used search engine by the students at my school.
-Using keywords, they can begin their research from this site.
+It is currently the most used search engine

 Communication Software